Eliga/meteor-logoutotherclients-bug/README.md

 $ mrt

++ create a new user and login

-+ clicking twice on "logout others" crashes with his message :
++ click once or twice on "Logout Others" crashes with his message :

 Exception in queued task: Error: Could not find element with id g9pSzw3adeAZb48EW to change